 A physical examination helps your PCP to determine the general status of your health.
 The exam also gives you a chance to talk to them about any ongoing pain or symptoms that you’re experiencing or any other health concerns that you might have.

 A physical examination is recommended at least once a year, especially in people over the age of 50.
 These exams are used to:

 - check for possible diseases so they can be treated early

 - identify any issues that may become medical concerns in the future

 - ensure that you are maintaining a healthy diet and exercise routine

-These exams are also a good way to check for high cholesterol, blood pressure, and blood sugar levels (NIH, 2012).
-Often, these levels will be high and you will not show any signs or symptoms.
-Regular screening allows your doctor to treat these conditions before they become severe.
+These exams are also a good way to check cholesterol, blood pressure, and blood sugar levels.
+These levels may be high without you ever showing any signs or symptoms.
+Regular screening allows your PCP to treat these conditions before they become severe.

-Your doctor may also perform a physical exam before a surgery or beginning your treatment for a medical condition.
+Your PCP may also perform a physical exam before a surgery or before beginning your treatment for a medical condition.

-Proper preparation for your physical examination can help you get the most out of your time with your doctor.
-According to the Cleveland Clinic, you should gather the following paperwork before your physical examination:
+Proper preparation for your physical examination can help you get the most out of your time with your PCP.
+You should gather the following paperwork before your physical examination: